BCStudentSoftwareDevTeam/documentation/applications.md

 **Setup Documentation:** [README.md](https://bitbucket.org/laborstudents/art-archives/src/master/README.md)

 ## SSDT Documentation
 All of the documentation for our team and applications is contained in Wiki.js.
 The pages are also stored as .md files and are synced with this repository: https://bitbucket.org/laborstudents/documentation.
-Any .md files edited or added to this repo will be updated in the wiki.
+Any .md files edited in this repo will be updated in the wiki.

 **Point of Contact:** Brian Ramsay <ramsayb2@berea.edu>
 **Application Link:** http://172.31.2.178/